frePPLe/frepple/doc/installation-guide/upgrading.rst

    After a restart of the web server, the new environment will be up and running.

 *********************
-Debian upgrade script
+Ubuntu upgrade script
 *********************

-The commands below are a convenience summary of the above steps implemented for a Debian/Ubuntu Linux server.
+The commands below are a convenience summary of the above steps implemented for a Ubuntu Linux server.

 ::